Peg solitaire and Conway's soldiers on infinite graphs: Introduction

 \section{Introduction}

-Peg solitaire is traditionally known as a one-player game played on a grid board, where each of the squares contains a peg.
-Every turn, the player jumps a peg over an orthogonally adjacent peg onto an empty square in the same direction two squares away, eliminating the jumped peg from the board.
-The goal of the game is to eliminate every peg except for the remaining one.
-This game has been analyzed for both square grids \cites{bell2007diagonal, bell2007fresh, jefferson2006} as well as hexagonal grids \cites{bell2008, hentzel1968}.
+Peg solitaire is traditionally known as a one-player game played on a grid board whose cells can each contain at most one peg.
+The grid board in its entirety may assume various shapes, most notably a plus-sign shape in the English version of peg solitaire.
+Every turn, the player jumps with a peg over an adjacent peg onto an empty cell in the same direction two cells away, eliminating the jumped peg from the board.
+The goal of the game is to eliminate every peg except for one.
+This game has been analyzed for both grids with square-shaped cells \cites{bell2007diagonal, bell2007fresh, jefferson2006} as well as grids with hexagonal-shaped cells \cites{bell2008, hentzel1968}.
 The reader may consult \cite{beasley1985} for an in-depth treatment of peg solitaire.

 A well-known game associated with peg solitaire is Conway's soldiers, also known as \emph{solitaire army}.
-The game is played on the infinite grid $\Z^2$ with an initial configuration of pegs (or in the context of this game, soldiers) located on the half-space $y \le 0$.
-The goal of the game is to move a peg as far as possible on the board with only peg solitaire jumps.
+The game is played on the infinite grid $\Z^2$ with an initial configuration of pegs (or in the context of this game, soldiers) located everywhere on the integer lattice points of the half-space $y \le 0$.
+The goal of the game is to move a peg as far up as possible on the board with only peg solitaire jumps.
 A generalization of Conway's soldiers played on $\Z^d$ was considered by Eriksson and Lindstr\"om \cite{eriksson1995}.
-Additionally, the related notion of \emph{pegging numbers} on graphs was studied in \cites{helleloid2009, levavi2013}.
+Additionally, the related notion of pegging numbers on graphs was studied in \cites{helleloid2009, levavi2013}.
+The \textit{pegging number} of a graph is defined as the minimum number of pegs so that no matter how the pegs are positioned on the graph, any vertex can be filled with a peg after some number of moves.

 Conway \cite{berlekamp2004} proved that while we can bring a peg to the line $y = 4$, reaching $y = 5$ is impossible with finitely many jumps.
-Conway's argument relies on a so-called \emph{pagoda function} on the grid, with which a peg is given a higher value as it moves further away from the initial half-space $y \le 0$.
-Conway showed that the total value of pegs on the board cannot increase throughout the game and that a peg located on $y = 5$ would have value larger than the total value of pegs at the start of the game, producing a contradiction.
+Conway's argument relies on a so-called \emph{pagoda function} on the grid, where a peg is given a higher value as it moves further away from the initial half-space $y \le 0$.
+Conway showed that the total value of pegs on the board cannot increase throughout the game and that a peg located on $y = 5$ would produce a value greater than the total value of pegs at the start of the game, producing a contradiction.
 Conway's pagoda function is often known as the \emph{golden pagoda} for its reliance on the golden ratio.